Enqvy/Mirroring/README.md

 - Use **glob filters** to catch version‑independent installers (e.g. `app_*_setup.exe`).
 - Use **`[nocompress]`** for rule sets / config files that are updated frequently.
 - The workflow runs every **12 hours** – no need to poll manually.
 - If a push fails because of a 100 MB limit, check the logs – the split guarantee should have kicked in; if not, temporarily increase `SPLIT_MB` to 95.
+- `.zip` and `.7z` files are never re‑compressed; they are only split if they exceed the size limit.

 ---